kolbyn24/Notes/03 - Content/Silver Ticket.md

 -   `/user` is the username to impersonate.
 -   `/domain` is the current domain name.
 -   `/sid` is the current domain SID.
+(We can easily obtain the SID of our current user with `whoami /user`)
 -   `/target` is the target machine.
 -   `/aes256` is the AES256 key for the target machine.
 -   `/ticket` is the filename to save the ticket as.